deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about GitHub.
-My favorite path in Code School is Github
+My favorite path in Code School is Github.